ruby/rdoc/RI.md

 ### `--no-standard`

-Option `--no-standard` specifies that documents from the standard libraries are not to be output;
+Option `--no-standard` specifies that documents from the standard libraries are not to be included;
-default is to output documents from the standard libraries.
+default is to include documents from the standard libraries.

 See {ri Source Directories}[rdoc-ref:RI.md@ri+Source+Directories].

 ### `--no-system`

-Option `--no-system` specifies that documents from the system libraries are not to be output;
+Option `--no-system` specifies that documents from the system libraries are not to be included;
 default is `--system`.

 See {ri Source Directories}[rdoc-ref:RI.md@ri+Source+Directories].